+Signature: Datas

+Signature: Date:

+olonatal ci Date:

-Signature: Date: Name (Please Print)
+Name (Please Print)

 Please complete this form and return to Pam Fellows Jamieson at exec@episcopalfoundationdallas.org.
 Thank you for your service and support.

 Document Retention Policy

 The corporate documents of the Episcopal Foundation of Dallas (the "Foundation") include all documents produced, whether stored as a hardcopy or in an electronic format.
 The goals of this policy are: